Holly Rey: Career

-She grew up in musical background his uncle is a musician, he taught Rey how to play the guitar during their lessons.
+She grew up in musical background her uncle is a musician, he taught Rey how to play the guitar during their lessons.
 Rey signed a record deal with Sony and released her first album Strawberry Skies in 2010.

 Her breakthrough single "Deeper" was released in May 2018.
 The song was produced by Mondli Ngcobo.
 It won Record of the Year at the 25th South African Music Awards.

 On March 15, 2019, her single "You" was released.
 The song surpassed 3,5 million streams and was certified 3× platinum by the Recording Industry of South Africa with sales of 293 055 units.

 In August 2019, Rey headlined to One Big Night in Sobekeng concert.

 In March 2020, she signed a record deal with Soulstic Music.

 In April 29, she announced the title and the release date of her EP via her Instagram account.
 Unconditional EP was released on April 29, 2022.

+Rey and Blxckie released "Slow Down" on April 28, 2023.

+Towards the end of August 2023, Rey competed on the Masked Singer South Africa and won becoming the first person to hold the title.

+Same month, Rey announced her extended play 3 AM Pt.
+1, released on September 15, 2023.